Jailer (2023 Tamil film)

 The film was officially announced in February 2022 under the working title Thalaivar 169, being the 169th film of Rajinikanth, while the official title was announced in June that year.
 Principal photography commenced in August 2022 in Chennai followed with schedules in Cuddalore, Hyderabad, Jaisalmer, Mangalore, Kerala and wrapped by early-June 2023.
 The music is composed by Anirudh Ravichander, with cinematography handled by Vijay Kartik Kannan and edited by R. Nirmal.

 Jailer was released theatrically on 10 August 2023.
 The film received positive reviews from critics and emerged as the highest-grossing Tamil film of 2023, sixth highest-grossing Indian film of 2023 and second highest-grossing Tamil film of all time.
 Additionally, the film received four nominations at the Filmfare Awards South, and won two Ananda Vikatan Cinema Awards, two IIFA Utsavam awards including Best Film, and two South Indian International Movie Awards including Best Film and Best Director for Nelson, all in the Tamil branch.
-A sequel, Jailer 2, is in production.
+A sequel, Jailer 2, is scheduled to release on 15 October 2026.

 Plot

+In Arakkonam, police discover a temple priest murdered and the temple idol has been stolen and replaced with a fake one.

 "Tiger" Muthuvel Pandian lives in Tamil Nadu with his family.
-Muthuvel's son, ACP Arjun, is investigating Varman, an eccentric gangster operating from his base of operations in Arakkonam, who smuggles idols of gods and sells them to buyers overseas.
-Arjun confronts Varman's henchman, Seenu, and demands him about the whereabouts of Varman.
+Muthuvel's son, ACP Arjun, is investigating Varman, an eccentric gangster based in Arakkonam, who smuggles idols of gods and sells them to overseas buyers.
+Arjun confronts Varman's henchman, Seenu, and demands to know Varman's whereabouts.
 While getting close to nabbing Varman, Arjun suddenly goes missing, and the police department covers this up by spreading word that he may have committed suicide due to the stress of the job.

 Grieving the apparent loss of his son and partly blaming himself for raising him to be honest and fearless, Muthuvel goes after Seenu and murders him, disposing of the body by coercing a clueless local taxi driver, Vimal, into helping him.
 In retaliation, Varman's men attempt to kill Muthuvel's grandson, Rithvik, but Muthuvel saves him.
 Muthuvel tries to convince Varman to leave him and his family alone.
 However, Varman does not listen to him.
 Enraged, he decides to fight back.

 First, Muthuvel blackmails a psychiatrist, S. Dhandapani, into providing asylum for his family.
 He then visits Narasimha, a reformed criminal living in Mandya, who loans him four sharpshooters.
 With the help of Narasimha's men, Muthuvel steals Varman's idols that were being smuggled and uses them to blackmail and humiliate Varman, who is about to kill his family.
 Varman retaliates by killing three of his men and hires a Bihari gangster named Kamdev to send people to kill Muthuvel and his family at his home.
 Still, Muthuvel and Narasimha's men finish them, with his family watching in fear.
 On discovering Varman's target to be Muthuvel, Kamdev reveals to him that Muthuvel was previously the ruthless and charismatic jailer of Tihar prison who disciplined criminals harshly but also helped them reform, thus gaining a massive network of allies, including Kamdev.